-Hotmail sign in procedure is not a simple task, as Hotmail doesn't exist now.
-Its functions are moved to the new Microsoft public E-mail service called Outlook.com, along with Hotmail login data and accounts.
+Hotmail sign in procedure is not an evident task, as Hotmail functions are moved to the new Microsoft public E-mail service Outlook.com, along with Hotmail login data and accounts.
 Try to sign in Hotmail using your old account data on Outlook.com; this is a main method of answering the question "How I can use my Hotmail account?"

 The list of tips is grouped by topics and is roughly divided by two general topics about Hotmail sign in login matters.
 It is represented as a set of frequently asked questions (Q) and typical answers (A).
 Let us begin to explain how to open Hotmail account and use it at present times.

 Q: Can I register new Hotmail login with my personal Hotmail account data?